idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/griffin_pgh_results.md

 *Model summarized, documented, and uploaded by Dr. Mustafa Jaradat and Dr. Samuel Walker*

-Here we report here the steady state results of this coupled multiphysics simulation.
+Here we report the steady state results of this coupled multiphysics simulation.

 The power multiphysics coupling methodology is shown in [multiphysics_coupling].